Preparing for Nursing Study

 Continuation into the BSN cohort

-Freshman Pre-Nursing students who fulfill the above expectations are guaranteed to be reviewed for acceptance into Concordia University’s BSN Program prior to any other candidates.
+Freshman Advantage students who fulfill the above expectations are guaranteed to be reviewed for acceptance into Concordia University’s BSN Program prior to any other candidates.

-Pre-Nursing students will be notified in early spring of their sophomore year whether they have satisfactorily met the above criteria and can proceed with the BSN program.
+Freshman Advantage students will be notified in early spring of their sophomore year (junior year for students on the 5 year plan) whether they have satisfactorily met the above criteria and can proceed with the BSN cohort program.
 Grades for at least four science classes and college algebra should be available at that time.
-The BSN cohort begins the summer prior to students’ junior year.
+The BSN cohort begins the summer after students’ sophomore year (junior year for students on the 5 year plan).

 Due to limited enrollment capacity, Concordia University Nursing Program reserves the right to make annual modifications of the above criteria as needed.
 Prospective applicants will be notified of changes in the above policy.